 Validating a test of polysemous English academic words

-Polysemous English academic words are also the focus on my other current project.
-This project validates a test of polysemous English academic words that I designed with Dr Bojana Petric (Birkbeck, University of London).
+This project validates a test of polysemous English academic words that I designed.
 The validation of the test is done at universities in the UK and China.
-I am the PI and collaborators are Dr Bojana Petric, Dr Reka Jablonkai (University of Bath), Dr Niall Curry (Coventry University), Mr Weizhong Wu (Beihang University) (firstname.lastname@example.org), and Ms Jia Ning (Shenyang University of Technology).
+I am the PI and collaborators are Dr Bojana Petric (Birkbeck, University of London), Dr Reka Jablonkai (University of Bath), Dr Niall Curry (Manchester Metropolitan University), Mr Weizhong Wu (Beihang University) (email@example.com), and Ms Jia Ning (Shenyang University of Technology).
 This project was partly funded by the Education Strategy Fund and the Undergraduate Research Opportunities scheme of the University of Essex, in recognition of the potential this research has for EAP teaching.

 Coherence in the eyes of EFL teachers